Email Us Contact

 When you hire a private investigator, their license is your primary assurance of competence and accountability.
 A licensed PI has been vetted by the state, meets professional standards, and can be held accountable through regulatory channels if something goes wrong.

-Evidence gathered by someone who is not properly licensed may be inadmissible in court, and hiring that person could expose you to legal liability.
+Evidence gathered by someone who is not properly licensed may be completely inadmissible in court.
+Furthermore, hiring an unlicensed "investigator" to follow someone could expose you to civil liability for stalking or harassment.
 Always verify licensing before engaging any PI.

 Common Licensing Requirements Across States